SICKAG/sick_scan_xd/INSTALL-GENERIC.md

 Note: LDMRS sensors are currently not supported on Windows.

-Note: msgpack is only required to support Multiscan136/sick_scansegment_xd.
+Note: msgpack11 is only required to support Multiscan136/sick_scansegment_xd.
 If you do not need or want to support Multiscan136/sick_scansegment_xd, you can skip building msgpack.
 To build sick_generic_caller without Multiscan136/sick_scansegment_xd support, switch off option `BUILD_WITH_SCANSEGMENT_XD_SUPPORT` in [CMakeLists.txt](./CMakeLists.txt) or call cmake with option `-DSCANSEGMENT_XD=0`:
    ```
    cmake -DROS_VERSION=0 -DSCANSEGMENT_XD=0 -G "%_cmake_string%" ..
    ```